.

 • Day 12: Leave for Ulaanbaatar after lunch.
 Arrive in Ulaanbaatar in the evening and settle into the guest house.

-• Day 13: Morning sightseeing or visit to a local university or other scientific institute.
+• Day 13: Morning sightseeing or visit a local university or scientific institute.
 Drive to Terelj National Park.
 Visit Chingis Khan Statue.
 Optional visit inside the museum for an additional fee of around 30,000 MNT (12 USD) paid by volunteers.
 Lunch at a tourist camp.
 Return to Ulaanbaatar.
-Optional cultural show in the evening for an additional fee of around 35,000 MNT (13 USD) paid by volunteers.
-And a farewell dinner at 7:30pm.
+Optional cultural show in the evening for an additional fee of approximately 35,000 MNT (13 USD) paid by volunteers.
+And a farewell dinner at 7:30 pm.

 • Day 14: Breakfast and depart for the airport to catch a flight home.